Extending the content area using calc(...)

 A better way that semantically aligns with extending the content is applying

-to the whole block2 and using a negative margin-inline
+.content to the whole block2 and using a negative margin-inline3 to

 pull the images or figures outward.
 Intuitively, you'd apply some fixed negative